New York is filled with many great bridges, but few are more interesting or historic than Roebling’s Delaware Aqueduct.

 They have been designed in a “V” shape.
 This helps to break up the ice flowing around the bridge and keep it more structurally stable.

 Also interesting are the sections of the bridge where the suspension structure can be seen.
 The wire here is actually the original cable spun by John Roebling in the 1840s, which really adds to the historical interest here.

 While at the site, don’t miss the historic toll keeper’s house on the New York side of the bridge.
 While this house was built after the canal was closed, it is still an interesting part of the site’s history.
 Inside, you’ll find a small museum with a few historical artifacts and more information on the area.

-Roebling’s Delaware Aqueduct is located in a fairly isolated area of both New York and Pennsylvania, so it’s unlikely that you would find yourself close to this spot (unless you are exploring Revolutionary War history at the nearby Minisink Battleground Park).
+Roebling’s Delaware Aqueduct is located in a fairly isolated area of both New York and Pennsylvania, so it’s unlikely that you would find yourself close to this spot (unless you are exploring Revolutionary War history at the nearby Minisink Battleground Park, checking out Stone Arch Bridge, or visiting the Zane Grey Museum in PA).

 However, if you love history or old bridges, this is quite an interesting and beautiful spot that’s worth checking out.